 Pettigrew Home & Museum

-Welcome to the Past!
-Tour the elegant 1889 Queen Anne-style home of South Dakota’s first senator, Richard Pettigrew.
+Tour the elegant, 1889 Queen Anne-style home of South Dakota’s first senator, Richard Pettigrew.
 Take a guided tour of the historic home, or browse the museum galleries and discover the Sioux Falls of the late 1800s.

-Originally built in 1889 for Thomas and Jenny McMartin, this Queen Anne style home was bought in 1911 by South Dakota's first Senator R.F.
+Originally built in 1889 for Thomas and Jenny McMartin, the home was bought in 1911 by South Dakota's first senator, R.F.
 Pettigrew.
 An amateur archaeologist and world traveler, Pettigrew amassed a collection of artifacts including stones tools, Native American clothing, natural history specimens, and objects related to the settlement of Sioux Falls.
 Upon his death in 1926, Pettigrew left his home to the city of Sioux Falls to serve as a museum of the history of the city and the state.
 A final addition was added to the house in the 1930s, completing Pettigrew's vision for the house.